-- Formosa bonds, bonds that are issued in Taiwan in a currency other than the new Taiwanese dollar, can be issued by the Taiwanese branches of overseas companies.
+- Formosa bonds, bonds that are issued in Taiwan in a currency other than the New Taiwan dollar, can be issued by the Taiwanese branches of overseas companies.

 - Domestic notional pooling is permitted, but cross-border notional pooling is not.

-- Domestic and Cross-border cash concentration are permitted; but the sweeping amount will be limited to The Company Act if it is based on an intercompany loan.
+- Domestic and Cross-border cash concentration are permitted; but the sweeping amount is limited under The Company Act if it is based on an intercompany loan.

 - Foreign companies may borrow from abroad, but they require the permission of both the CBC's Foreign Exchange Department and the Ministry of Economic Affairs' Investment Commission.